acavalla/gilded-rose/bank-tech-test/README.md

 This is a mock tech test for week 10 of Maker's Academy.
 I took a day and a half to build two classes, of which Bank is the dependant, and Transaction the dependency.
 The trade-off of the dependency introduced by an extra class was to adhere better to the SRP.
 It made it more complicated as I had to add mocks to inject dependency, but it was a good opportunity to practise my mocking skills.

 The rough planning can be seen at the bottom of the readme, and its progress tracked through the commits.
-I originally planned to have two separate classes for Deposit and Withdrawal, but when I built them out I noticed they were mirroring one another, so to keep things dry I combined them into one with one area of conditional code to decide which column (credit/debit) the transaction should go in.
+I originally planned to have two separate classes for Deposit and Withdrawal, but when I built them out I noticed they were mirroring one another, so to keep things dry I combined them into one and just added a conditional to decide which column (credit/debit) the transaction should go in.

 In its current iteration, the date and amount are input manually, and in fact will accept any data, which could be improved.
-Additionally, I think a further Statement class might be better to reduce some of the code in the Bank class and spec (Rubocop is very unhappy with the length of my `describe Bank do` block!).
-This is an ethical bank which will let you overdraw yourself to an unlimited amount and never charge you any fees, because being poor is not a good reason to fine someone.
+This is an ethical bank which will let you overdraw yourself to an unlimited amount and never charge you any fees, because their being poor is not a good reason to fine someone.

 To run this code, please clone the repo; `rspec` will run the test suite.
 Please see below for irb demonstration and plans.